Our Experience with Hardware Product Life Cycle

 Right now, we are going to find out how we did on the assignment.

 The quintessential picture of a hardware engineer is a middle-aged man in an ironed white coat probing a board and observing a screen of an expensive-looking piece of measurement equipment.
-What you can see in the picture above is a Consilia engineer during the Test and verification phase.

 Test and verification are, in many aspects, the pinnacle of product development.
 In this phase, the prototype is being measured.
 It is an exciting period when all teams are gathered and, step by step, bring up their prototype.
 SW and HW teams check the functional blocks.
 And the HW and mechanical team check the fitting of the product in the enclosure.
 Measured parameters are compared against simulation and product specifications.
 The output is a detailed Test and verification report where all the measurements are documented, and the customer can easily see with which margin we fulfilled the product specification.